AFS Intercultural Programs: World War I publications

-The young AFS drivers came from "prominent families in the States," and had attended, or were still attending, one of almost a hundred prominent colleges or universities around the country.
-Also represented were a smaller group from America's professional class: doctors, lawyers, architects, painters, brokers, businessmen, poets and writers.
+The young AFS drivers came from "prominent families in the States," and had attended, or were still attending, one of almost 100 prominent colleges or universities around the country.
+Also represented were a smaller group from America's professional class: doctors, lawyers, architects, painters, brokers, businessmen, poets, and writers.
 This literate group produced many letters, diaries, journals, and even poetry.
 The AFS collected many of these writings into Friends of France, published in 1916.
 The Service used this volume to recruit more volunteers to the "gloriously exciting and grandly humanitarian" work of an ambulancier on the Western Front.

 Also published in 1916, Ambulance Number 10, by Leslie Buswell, was composed of the author's letters back to the States.
 Buswell went on to assist Henry Sleeper in the AFS's recruiting and fundraising offices in Boston.

 Other literary "ambulanciers" brought their letters and journals and memoirs to American publishers in the coming years.
 William Yorke Stevenson produced To The Front in a Flivver in 1917, stayed on in France after militarization, and composed From "Poilu" to "Yank" in 1918.
-Robert Imbrie published Behind the Wheel of a War Ambulance in 1918, as did Julien Bryan with Ambulance 464: Encore des Blesses.
+Robert Whitney Imbrie published Behind the Wheel of a War Ambulance in 1918, as did Julien Bryan with Ambulance 464: Encore des Blesses.

 The AFS recruits who joined the Service in late spring 1917, after Congress's declaration of war, were greeted by Piatt Andrew with a request: Would they forego ambulance driving for trucking supplies to the front?
 Eight hundred AFS recruits joined the camion service, including John Kautz, who published Trucking to the Trenches in 1918.

 After the war the Field Service produced three hefty volumes of writings from numerous AFS alumni, including excerpts from the previously published books above.

 Between the wars

 Following the Great War, the AFS became sponsors for the French Fellowships—graduate student scholarships for study in France and in the US—which were ultimately administered by the Institute of International Education and were precedents for the Fulbright Foundation exchanges.
-AFS also created an association for its veterans, publishing a bulletin, organizing reunions and contributing a wing to house its memorabilia at the Museum of Franco-American Cooperation in Blérancourt, France.
+AFS also created an association for its veterans, publishing a bulletin, organized reunions, and contributed a wing to house its memorabilia at the Museum of Franco-American Cooperation in Blérancourt, in northern France.